lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 I followed this string of thoughts and eventually came up with the idea of an apprenticeship role.
 I hesitated to call it an internship because I didn't want post-college folks to look at the job title and shy away.
 I wanted to evoke an expectation of learning and growing in the role.
 I was very excited at the idea of finding someone sharp and ambitious who just needed the right opportunity to shine.

-In the spirit of transparency, here's what's happened since the job posting:
+In the spirit of transparency, here's what's happened after the job posting:

 * A lot of going back and forth between excitement and anxiety
 * Self-doubt and fear that I wouldn't be able to provide an enriching or interesting enough role for the apprentice